Vehicle conversions or modifications.

 Definitions of modifications and conversions, suitably qualified individuals (SQI), CVRT modification reports.

 A newly manufactured vehicle must meet strict safety standards before it can be placed on the market.
 Modifying that vehicle can affect its original strength or operation and therefore safety.
 We do not recommend modifying vehicles, however in some cases adaptations are unavoidable e.g., for disabled use or access.
-It is important to remember that under Irish road traffic regulations it is the responsibility of owner and or driver to ensure that their vehicle is maintained in a roadworthy condition at all times when used in a public place.
+It is important to remember that under Irish road traffic regulations, it is the responsibility of the owner and/or driver to ensure that their vehicle is maintained in a roadworthy condition at all times when used in a public place.
 Therefore, any modification which negatively affects that roadworthiness can result in prosecution.

 A vehicle conversion refers to a distinct type of post registration physical modification that results in a change of the vehicle’s category e.g., passenger car to van.
 A conversion can also result from other changes to a vehicle that will also affect the registration details of a vehicle e.g., a change in the number of seating positions.
 Vehicle conversions require a declaration of conversion to be provided to the Revenue Commissioners.